legal resources necessary to hold negligent facilities accountable.

 The investigation determined that "the wrong sling was used for transfers as the resident's legs were contracted.
 The full body sling should have been used for the transfer instead."
 The investigator interviewed the facility Director of Nursing over the incident who stated that they "got the report about the fall the next day, at the morning meeting."
 The Director stated that they "were not able to get a definite answer as to how the resident fell off the lift."

 Nursing Home Law Center attorneys provide legal advice and representation to South Carolina nursing home residents who have suffered abuse, mistreatment, and neglect at long-term care facilities like Faith Healthcare Center.
 If your loved one was injured or died unexpectedly from neglect while living in a nursing facility in Florence County, you have legal rights to ensure justice.
 We invite you to contact the Florence nursing home abuse lawyers at Nursing Home Law Center (800) 926-7565 today to schedule a free, no-obligation case review to discuss a financial compensation lawsuit.
 Let our team of attorneys begin working on your case today to ensure your family is adequately compensated for your damages.

 Our legal team accepts every compensation claim or lawsuit through contingency fee agreements.
 This arrangement postpones paying our legal services until after our attorneys have successfully resolved your case at trial or through a negotiated settlement.
-Our law firm offers every client a "No Win/No-Fee" Guarantee, ensuring you will owe us nothing if we cannot obtain compensation on your behalf.
+Our network of attorneys offers every client a "No Win/No-Fee" Guarantee, ensuring you will owe us nothing if we cannot obtain compensation on your behalf.
 Let us begin working on your case today to ensure all the necessary documentation is filed in the proper county courthouse before the South Carolina statute of limitations expires.
 All information you share with our law office will remain confidential.